recordsysteminc/.github/profile/README.md

 ---

-At Record System Inc, we are committed to building a future where legal technology is not just advanced but also accessible, empowering law firms and their clients alike.
+At Record System, Inc, we are committed to building a future where legal technology is not just advanced but also accessible, empowering law firms and their clients alike.
 </details>